HewlettPackard/squest/docs/administration/upgrade.md

 !!! note

-    Read the changelog of the version before performing any update to know what are the breaking changes or specific requirements of the new release.
+    Read the changelog and release note of the version before performing any update to know what are the breaking changes or specific requirements of the new release.

 !!! note

     We recommend performing a manual backup before any upgrade.
 See the dedicated [backup doc](backup.md)

+## Using Docker compose

 Stop all containers that use the Squest image
 ```bash